AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 Traditional Waterfall specs are too large and rigid for the rapid iteration that AI-assisted development enables.
 A major advantage of LLM code generation is the speed of iteration, and Waterfall simply doesn't take advantage of that.

 ## Agile and AI
-Agile's intentionally minimal user stories are poor context engineering for an AI.
+Agile's intentionally minimal "just enough documentation" user stories are poor context engineering for an AI.
 An LLM needs guardrails and detailed specifications to avoid velocity-killing hallucinations and incorrect output.

 At the same time, LLMs let you potentially implement far more features than you'd typically constrain an Agile sprint to.
 However Agile has no metric to define how much LLM generation you can tolerate within a sprint, nor how much time verifying AI-generated code you can spare.

-Agile is about quickly learning what does and doesn't work for yout users, and AI-assisted development lets you learn more in an iteration.
+Agile is about quickly learning what does and doesn't work for your users, and AI-assisted development lets you learn more in an iteration.
 You can deploy bigger chunks of functionality with an LLM and thus get more feedback.
 But you also need spec details and code safeguards that Agile doesn't explicitly provide.

 ## Cascade Methodology
 With **Cascade Methodology** you iterate in development cycles.
 Each cycle is a micro-waterfall called a **Cascade**.
 With AI-assisted development I find it more useful to think in terms of *specs* instead of *sprints*, so a **Cascade** is **the work done from spec to deployment**.

-Here's the makeup, in order, of a single cascade:
+Let's talk, in order, about the 5 phases of Cascade Methodology.

-### #1: Spec
+## Phase 1: Spec
-Good requirements is its own art.
-A specification must be detailed enough to engineer good context for the LLM, but not so large as to be expensive to produce the spec itself.
+In Cascades, feature specs are detailed enough to give the AI deep, actionable context, but small enough to create quickly and adapt as you learn.

-A good spec should include the usual business rules, data requirements, etc. But they should also include the why, not just the what.
+A good spec should include the usual business rules, data requirements, etc. But they should also include the *why*, not just the what.
 Those writing specs, via user interviews and observation, stakeholder meetings, and more should be good at getting to <a href="/blog/on-the-why-down">the "why" of the underlying problems that need to be solved</a>.

 Specs need to also include technical constraints, so they contain design, functional, and technical requirements.
 A Cascade is a micro-waterfall, so that means spec work up-front.
 But the speed-up that comes from providing good context to an LLM outweighs the time it takes to write a good spec.

 Spec creation is good for your team.
 It's the perfect place for multiple disciplines to have "seats at the table".
-It requires the cross-disciplinary work of requirements gatherers, designers, and software architects to arrive at well-engineered context for both the LLM and the team itself.
+It requires the cross-disciplinary work of requirements gatherers, designers, software architects, and more to arrive at well-engineered context for both the LLM and the team itself.

 As Cascades are micro-waterfalls, specs should be for targeted features.
 But AI-assisted development in general let's you include more features in a spec than you might normally include in an Agile sprint.